firdousalam/Interview-Question/README.md

 Source: lazyquestion.com

 # Q39: What is stream and what are types of streams available in Node.js? ☆☆☆
+Answer:
+A stream is a continuous flow of data.

+Instead of reading/writing all data at once, streams process it in chunks, which is memory-efficient.

+Useful for:

+Reading/writing large files.

+Handling HTTP requests/responses.

+Processing video/audio in real time.
-Answer: Streams are a collection of data that might not be available all at once and don’t have to fit in memory.
+Streams are a collection of data that might not be available all at once and don’t have to fit in memory.
 Streams provide chunks of data in a continuous manner.
 It is useful to read a large set of data and process it.

 There is four fundamental type of streams: